FowardPro/FowardPro/README.md

-- 👋 Hi, I’m @FowardPro
+- 👋 Hi, I’m @FowardPro, You can call me FowardTeck
 - 👀 I’m interested in team work
 - 🌱 I’m currently studying computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creating web applications,Andriod applictations and Desktop Applications.
 - 📫 How to reach me text me on whatsApp 0640693714

 <!---